 In Poetics, Aristotle uses hamartia to describe the downfall of a tragic hero, not as the result of blatant wickedness, but because of an error in judgment.
 It refers to a tragic error or misjudgment, not moral depravity.

-The individual does not fall primarily because they are evil, but because they are mistaken.
+The individual doesn’t fall primarily because they’re evil, but because they’re mistaken.
 They fail to perceive rightly, and that misperception leads to destructive outcomes.

 Sin can be understood as a failure to rightly perceive: